Scientific Basis of Fertility Awareness Methods

 The Three Phases of the Menstrual Cycle:

-In normal cycles, the pre-ovulation phase can vary considerably in length, while the post-ovulation phase remains constant.
+In healthy, the pre-ovulation phase can vary in length due to stress or illness, while the post-ovulation phase remains constant.
 Women who chart their fertility signs can accurately predict the onset of their next periods.

 Whether or not women use fertility awareness to prevent or achieve pregnancy, the information gleaned from charting can benefit their health and wellness.
 Charting cycle events can help diagnose many gynecological conditions including minor infertility problems.